Diabetes Statistics in the US

 Gestational diabetes develops in pregnant women who have never had diabetes.
 The baby could be at a higher risk for health problems, but it usually goes away after birth.
 Still, developing gestational diabetes increases the chance that the baby will have type 2 diabetes or be obese.

-96 million adults in the US have prediabetes.
+6. In the United States, 96 million adults have prediabetes.

 The prevalence of diabetes is evident in 1 in 3 adults having prediabetes.
 That means their blood sugar levels are higher than usual but not high enough to be diagnosed with type 2.